Clinton-Davis/focus_fitness/README.md

 Full page layout with the user order form to complete:

 - Contact details and delivery address.
-- Save information to profile button that if pressed the information will be autofilled in next time they use the shore.
+- Save information to profile button that if pressed the information will be autofilled in next time they use the store.
 - Adjust cart button - If you need to adjust the cart.
 - Complete Order - Sends the card informtion to [Stripe](https://stripe.com/)